-Use our mortgage calculator to work out how much you can borrow even with no deposit or bad credit.
+Use our mortgage calculator to work out how much you can borrow in the UK as a first time buyer, house mover or remortgager, even with no deposit or bad credit.
 Explore our guide to learn how much you can afford based on your financial situation.
-Plus, understand how lenders assess your affordability and decide how much you can borrow.
+Plus, understand how lenders assess your affordability and decide how much you can borrow in the UK.

 Lenders also want to know you could afford the repayments should the interest rates increase by 4% above the Bank of England base rate.
 This is known as stress testing.

 To get a more accurate maximum mortgage figure, apply for an agreement in principle (AIP).
 An AIP is not the same as a formal mortgage offer.
 It is a theoretical figure of what a lender may be willing to lend you.

 Most estate agents will not take an offer seriously without an AIP.
 You can secure one quickly online or via a mortgage broker.

 How much mortgage you can borrow and how much mortgage you can afford are slightly different.
 Before you borrow the maximum amount, you should think about whether you can afford the monthly repayments on a large mortgage.

 A general rule of thumb is that you don't want to spend more than 30% of your take home salary on mortgage repayments.
 Any more than that and you risk being "house poor" - where you own a house, but lack the money to do other important things (like build up your savings, go on holiday, etc.)

 In London, where house prices are very high, it can be hard to keep your repayments under 30% of your income.

 Before getting a mortgage, you really should do the maths on what the total cost of home ownership.
 If your mortgage payments and household bills look like they will take up 40 or 50% of your income, you should consider getting a smaller mortgage.